 Terpenes and Its Impacts

 Terpenes also play a vital role in the experience you receive from certain strains.
 While most of the attention is focused on the type of strain, many do not realize that terpenes help determine the effects you receive as well.
 Terpenes not only affect the smell and taste but also helps determine the effects.
 There are many terpenes that exist, some more popular or more common than others.
-For instance, Bisabolol is known to reduce inflammation and pain, while Myrcene is known to reduce anxiety and insomnia.

 Use this information and choose strains wisely based on the effects you would like to experience.
 Since it may be tough to memorize this information for some, just remember that Sativa is energizing, Indica is calming, and Hybrids are often a balance of the two.
 If you would like to learn more about terpenes, we’ve recently shared an article explaining what terpenes are and how they affect the body.